Imhermes1/LumoraLabsSite/policies/terms-service-updated.md

 ### 8.3 License Grant
 We grant you a limited, non-exclusive, non-transferable license to use our Services in accordance with these Terms.

-## 9. Beta Testing and Pre-Release Features
+## 9. Pre-Release Features

-Some features may be offered in beta or pre-release form:
+Some features may be offered in pre-release form:
-- Beta features are experimental and may not function as intended
+- Pre-release features are experimental and may not function as intended
-- Beta access may be limited and subject to additional terms
+- Pre-release access may be limited and subject to additional terms
-- We may modify or discontinue beta features without notice
+- We may modify or discontinue pre-release features without notice
-- Beta features are provided without warranty beyond consumer guarantees
+- Pre-release features are provided without warranty beyond consumer guarantees

 ## 10. Third-Party Services